 - B-Caryophyllene – b-Caryophyllene is a large terpene that promotes effects like and even mimics cannabinoids.
 It can be found in cannabis and hemp, black peppercorn, and star anise and is responsible for a spicy, peppery flavor.
 It directly interacts with our endocannabinoid system to modulate body responses like pain and inflammation.
 Like other terpenes, it’s also antibacterial and anti-inflammatory, though it’s also showing promise as an anti-depressant as it can boost the effectiveness of SRI mood stabilizers.
 Like myrcene, b-caryophyllene also offers calming and uplifting mental effects.

 - Limonene – Limonene is found in cannabis, hemp, and the peels of citrus fruits.
 It’s responsible for potent energizing and cerebral effects.
 It has the unique ability to help penetrate skin cells, making it a popular choice in topical products and acne products.
 It causes an uplifted and euphoric effect that helps you focus.
 Like many terpenes, it is also a potent antibacterial and anti-inflammatory agent.
 Interestingly, it has been shown to help with digestive problems and kill funguses.
-It can also reduce inflammation in the lungs, making it a possible choice for treating asthma and bronchitis.

 - Linalool – Linalool is most commonly found in lavender and promotes a light floral aroma that is best known for its calming, anxiety-reducing properties.
 Linalool is a potent anti-anxiety agent and helps reduce stress as well as pain and inflammation.
 In some studies, Linalool was found to be a potent anticonvulsant against seizures and muscle spasms.
 Since it relaxes the mind and soothes the muscles, it also offers sedative effects that may combat insomnia.
 When taken with CBD or THC, it can act as an anti-depressant for people with treatment-resistant depression and boost the effectiveness of SRI mood stabilizers.